grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/35 toBeBetween.md

 `toBeBetween(from, to)` is equivalent to `value >= from && value <= to`

 When `toBeBetween(from, to)` evaluates to false, the chain is broken, and the test case is marked as failed.
-When the chain is broken, further checks inside of the `test` are ommitted.
+When the chain is broken, further checks inside of the `test` are omitted.

 | Parameter      | Type   | Description                                                                          |